dotnet/docs/docs/core/tools/csproj.md

 ### IsTool

 Specifies whether all output files are copied to the *tools* folder instead of the *lib* folder.
-Note that this is different from a `DotNetCliTool` which is specified by setting the `PackageType` in the *.csproj* file.
+This is different from a `DotNetCliTool`, which is specified by setting the `PackageType` in the *.csproj* file.

 ### RepositoryUrl